 The best way to avoid becoming a victim is to always remember that banks, hospitals, credit card companies, utilities and merchants that already have your financial information should NEVER ask for your information in this manner.
 A bank will also NEVER ask you to verify your sensitive financial information through an unsolicited email or telephone call.

 Report all suspicious email and telephone activity as quickly as possible.
 Your quick action enables us to protect your accounts.
-When forwarding spoofed email messages always include the original message with its original (Full) header information intact.
+When forwarding spoofed email messages always include the original message with full header information intact.

 Strategic Investment Advisors